St Mary-at-Hill

 St Mary-at-Hill is a Church of England parish church in the Ward of Billingsgate, City of London.
 It is situated on Lovat Lane, a cobbled street off Eastcheap.

 It was founded in the 12th century as "St Mary de Hull" or "St Mary de la Hulle".
 It was severely damaged in the Great Fire of London in 1666.
 It was only partially rebuilt and has been much altered since, although some of its mediaeval fabric survives.
 Following the closure of three neighbouring churches, her parish is now called "St Mary-at-Hill with St Andrew Hubbard, Eastcheap; St George, Botolph Lane; and St Botolph by Billingsgate".
 The congregation of St Anne's Lutheran Church shares St Mary-at-Hill with its Anglican congregation.

-The Church of St Mary-at-Hill is situated among some of the city's most ancient lanes: St Mary at Hill EC3, in which has a large double-faced clock extending several feet into the street and which provides the best view of the church's elegant exterior; a narrow alleyway running alongside, but with no right of way; and, its entrance on Lovat Lane EC3, its postal address.
+The Church of St Mary-at-Hill is situated among some of the city's most ancient lanes: St Mary at Hill EC3, which has a large double-faced clock extending several feet into the street and which provides the best view of the church's elegant exterior; a narrow alleyway running alongside, but with no right of way; and, its entrance on Lovat Lane EC3, its postal address.

 History and architecture

-St Mary-at-Hill dates to 1336.
+A document of 1177 refers to an 'ancient' church on this site, implying a foundation in the 11th century or earlier.
+In 1336, a Rose Wrytell paid to establish a chantry.
 The north aisle was rebuilt at the end of the 15th century, and a south aisle and steeple were added a little later.
 John Stow, writing at end of the 16th century, described it as "the fair church of Saint Marie, called on the Hill, because of the ascent from Billingsgate".

-Interior of St Mary at Hill's dome.